LonelyRider-cs/RandWind_Main/RandWind_local/README.md

   random10.txt - used for testing before getRandomContours.py was finished
+  contours_vid.py - iterates through every frame to get contour angles video.py - reads in .mp4 and get every frame in video resources - contains all js, css and images for the website
+    js
-  contours_vid.py - iterates through every frame to get contour angles video.py - reads in .mp4 and get every frame in video resources - contains all css and images for the website sql - contains all the sql statements that went into creating the database on a text files views/pages - contains all .pug fiiles requirements.txt - contains all the python modules needed to be used in the heroku python buildpack
+      client_scripts  Used on the registration page to provide client feedback on their regstration my_generations  Does an ajax call on load to retrieve saved strings of user & render them sql - contains all the sql statements that went into creating the database on a text files views/pages - contains all .pug fiiles requirements.txt - contains all the python modules needed to be used in the heroku python buildpack